hpc/charliecloud/doc/ch-image.rst

       <https://unix.stackexchange.com/questions/215271>`_).

   :code:`+l` (default)
-    Preserves metadata and symlinks (if within source directory).
-Equivalent to the options listed for :code:`+m` and also:
+    Like :code:`+u`, but *replaces* with their target “unsafe” symlinks whose target is outside the top-of-transfer directory.
+Preserves:

+    * Metadata.

+    * Directory structure.

+    * Symlinks, if a link’s target is within the “top-of-transfer directory”.
+      *This is not the context directory and often not the source either.*
-    * :code:`-l`: Copy symlinks as symlinks if their target is within the top-of-transfer directory.
-This is *not the context directory and often not the source directory*; see below for examples.
+      Also, this creates broken symlinks if the target is not within the source but is within the top-of-transfer.
+See below for examples.

-    * :code:`--copy-unsafe-links`: copy the target of symlinks that point outside the top-of-transfer directory for each source.
+    Equivalent to the :code:`rsync(1)` options listed for :code:`+m` plus :code:`--links` (copy symlinks as symlinks unless otherwise specified) and :code:`--copy-unsafe-links` (copy the target of unsafe symlinks).

+  :code:`+u`
+    Like :code:`+l`, but *silently skips* “unsafe” symlinks whose target is outside the top-of-transfer directory.
+Preserves:

+    * Metadata.

+    * Directory structure.

+    * Symlinks, if a link’s target is within the “top-of-transfer directory”.
+      *See important caveats above* under :code:`+l`.

+    Equivalent to the :code:`rsync(1)` options listed for :code:`+m` plus :code:`--links` (copy symlinks as symlinks unless otherwise specified) and :code:`--safe-links` (silently skip unsafe symlinks).

   :code:`+z`
     No default arguments.
-Directories will not be descended, no metadata will be preserved, and both hard and symbolic links will be ignored, except as specified by :code:`rsync(1)` options starting with a hyphen.
+Directories will not be descended, no metadata will be preserved, and both hard and symbolic links will be ignored, except as otherwise specified by :code:`rsync(1)` options starting with a hyphen.
     (Note that :code:`-a`/:code:`--archive` is discouraged because it omits some metadata and handles symlinks inappropriately for containers.)

 A small number of :code:`rsync(1)` features are actively disallowed: